waggle-sensor/waggle-beehive-v2/docs/querying-measurements.md

 '
 ```

-If we wanted look at just temperatures values, we could modify our query to be:
+If we wanted look specifically at temperature values, we can update our `name` filter to be `env.temperature`:

 ```sh
 curl -H 'Content-Type: application/json' https://data.sagecontinuum.org/api/v1/query -d '